Cystitis. What you can do to prevent it

 What is it?

 Cystitis is an inflammation or infection of the urinary bladder.
-When caused by germs, it’s called a urinary tract infection (UTI).
+When caused by germs, it's called a urinary tract infection (UTI).
 UTIs can be painful and annoying.
 They can also become a serious health problem if they spread to infect your kidneys.
+The drugs most commonly prescribed to fight cystitis are:

-Your urinary system is composed of the kidneys, ureters, bladder and urethra.
+Your urinary system is composed of the kidneys, ureters, bladder, and urethra.
 All play a role in removing waste from your body.
 Your kidneys, a pair of bean-shaped organs in your upper-posterior abdomen, filter waste from your blood.
 Tubes called ureters carry urine from your kidneys to the bladder, where it is stored until it exits your body through the urethra.
 A urinary tract infection can begin when bacteria enter the urinary tract through the urethra and then begin to multiply.

 What are the signs and symptoms?